 In terms of middle names, the most common choice for girls is María and the top choice for boys is Þór (a form of Thor).

 Source: Alexander and Emilia the most popular names for newborns

 Finnish professional golfers Minea Blomqvist and Roope Kakko welcomed their first child, a baby boy, back on the last day of March.
 They were going to name their son Elmeri Mikael, but right after he was born they threw in a third name: Aku, in honor of Donald Duck.

 Well, Donald Duck is something of a cultural icon in Finland, thanks to the much-loved, 60-year-old comic book Aku Ankka — that’s Donald Duck’s Finnish name.
 In fact, Aku Ankka is Finland’s most popular weekly publication.

 The baby’s birth-date, 31 March (European style), immediately reminded Minea of Aku Ankka’s license plate, 313.
 So she and Roope added Aku to their son’s name, making it Elmeri Aku Mikael, nn Elmo.

-Kinda fitting, as Roope and Minni (Minea’s nn) are the Finnish names of Scrooge McDuck and Minnie Mouse.
-(No word on whether Elmeri was inspired by Elmer Fudd, but somehow I don’t think so.)
+Kinda fitting, as Roope and Minni (Minea’s nickname) are the Finnish names of Scrooge McDuck and Minnie Mouse.

 Also, I should mention that Aku isn’t the Finnish form of Donald.
-(I don’t believe there is a Finnish form of Donald.
-Donaldi?
-Probably not.)
 Aku just goes well with ankka, the Finnish word for duck.
 Aku is short for Aukusti, the Finnish form of Augustus.

-Sources: A baby boy for Minea Blomqvist, Fun with Google Translate, Minea Blomqvist tekee rankkaa paluuta viheriöille (Finnish)
+Sources: A baby boy for Minea Blomqvist, Fun with Google Translate, Minea Blomqvist tekee rankkaa paluuta viheriöille (Finnish), Aukusti – Behind the Name